 Tempered glass is a glass that’s been treated so it won’t shatter into tiny sharp little pieces and is the normal material for masks for safety and durability reasons.
 The downside is that it does contain slight impurities that make the glass look slightly green when compared to the more expensive optical glass options.

-Mask lens windows – single, multi or double?
+Snorkel mask windows – single, multi or double lens?

 Single-lens window masks have one big window with no frame across the nose letting in more light.
 This makes it easier to fit larger nose shapes.
 It also offers a more open feel.
 Keep in mind you won’t be able to get replacement prescription lenses for single-lens masks.